sourcehut-mirrors/chawan/README.md

 Monoucha does not (and never did) work with ORC, or other memory managers for that matter.
 You must use refc.

+(If you are still experiencing issues, please open a ticket [here](https://todo.sr.ht/~bptato/chawan/) and I'll look into it.)

-* I already have QuickJS, why are you not linking to my system library?
+* I already have QuickJS-NG, why are you not linking to my system library?

-Monoucha does not actually use stock QuickJS, but a fork that tracks upstream.
+Monoucha does not actually use stock QuickJS-NG, but a fork that tracks upstream.

-This fork includes some GC hacks necessary for proper integration of the Nim and QuickJS runtimes.
+This fork includes some GC modifications necessary for the synchronization of the Nim and QuickJS runtimes.

 * Can I compile Nim to JS and execute Nim from Nim?